 The newest versions are lighter and thinner, might not be as lasting as the older ones but they are still far more durable than the HP, IBM, and Samsung’s personal computers.

 Lenovo is still maintaining its reputation, it is now trying to find the right balance so the newest additions do not lose Lenovo’s integrity.
-Do you want to know about the Asus laptop is good or not then read our quality guide on Is Asus a Good Laptop.

 As per the existing users’ claim, Lenovo can last up to 7 to 10 years whereas, if you take good care of Toshiba it might last up to a good 5 to 6 years.